 Once you get your score report, you can begin some focused studying for your second ACT test.
 Use the “Detailed Results” section of the report to figure out the kinds of questions you missed.
 Then, take the next six weeks before your test to study those specific content areas you struggled in on your first test.

 Going the Extra Test Prep Mile?
 Order a Test Information Release!

 If you’re really curious about what you missed on your test, for a fee you can order a test information release from the ACT, which includes a copy of the multiple-choice questions from the test, a list of your answers, and the answer key.
 This information can be helpful because it shows you exactly what questions you missed!

 However, the ACT says it could take 3-5 weeks to get the test information after you submit your request, so if you decide to order your test information it should not be your main study strategy for your next test.
 Additionally, this service is only available for the December, April, and June test dates (full restrictions here).

 Download the Free ACT Study Schedules!

-The schedules below are based on our free ACT course.
-Between the free course, test tips on this blog, and the study schedule below, you’ll have everything you need to study for the ACT and get a great score.
+The schedules below are based on our ACT course.
+Between the course, test tips on this blog, and the study schedules below, you’ll have everything you need to study for the ACT and get a great score.